-If you find yourself in China attending a trade show or exploring factories or sites you’re thinking of doing business with in the future than a comfy pair of sneakers and jeans will go down well after spending long periods on your feet.
+On the other hand, if you find yourself in China attending a trade show or exploring factories or sites you’re thinking of doing business with in the future then a comfortable pair of jeans and sneakers will be a much better choice.

 China’s climate is something to pay attention too before packing your bags.
-Most of the major cities like Hong Kong, Shenzhen, Beijing, and Shanghai are fiercely humid during the summer months, so carrying an extra shirt in your luggage is never a bad idea.
+Most of the major cities like Hong Kong, Shenzhen, Beijing, and Shanghai tend to be very humid during the summer months, so carrying an extra shirt in your luggage is never a bad idea.

 4. Apps that make life easier

 Virtual Private Network (VPN): The great firewall of China is well documented, and unfortunately still very much in existence.
-Hopping online to check your Gmail account or Facebook timeline won’t work in China unless you’re using a VPN provider that bypasses the firewall.
-It’s important to note that even with a VPN, the internet speed in China will not be nearly as fast as what you’re used to in the West.
-Android phones are also particularly affected in China as most of their main functions are Google-driven while iPhones don’t experience the same problem as the basic apple apps like Safari won’t be blocked in China.
+Keeping up to date with emails on your Gmail account or posting updates on social media platforms like Facebook, Instagram or Twitter is not possible in China without using a VPN provider, which bypasses the firewall.
+Even with a VPN, the internet speed in China seems to be not as nearly as fast as in the West.
+Android phones are also particularly affected in China as most of their main functions are Google-driven. iPhones, on the other hand, don’t experience the same problem as the basic Apple apps such as Safari won’t be blocked in China.

-WayGo: Unless you’re lucky enough to be fluent in Mandarin or Cantonese, chances are you’ll need some form of translation app on your smartphone to get by when performing the smaller tasks in China.
-Google translate has an offline version that has become extremely useful, but it has been known to produce the odd horrendous error that’s contributed to its reputation.
-The best translation app on the market at the moment is probably WayGo.
-Available to both the iOS and Android markets, the app has been lauded as a piece of software engineering brilliance.
-WayGo is able to translate Chinese text in real time, using the camera on your smartphone, into English.
-The best part is, that the app doesn’t even need a steady internet connection to do so!
+WayGo: Unless you’re fluent in Mandarin or Cantonese, chances are you’ll need some form of translation app on your smartphone when visiting China.
+One of the best translation apps on the market at the moment is probably WayGo.
+Available to both the iOS and Android markets, the app has been described as a piece of software engineering brilliance.
+WayGo is able to translate Chinese text to English in real time by using the camera on your smartphone.
+The best part is, that the app doesn’t need a steady internet connection to do so!
 The offline version is fully functional and extremely useful!

-Gift giving is a large part of the Chinese culture, signifying a token of appreciation for the person you’re meeting.
-It’s worth doing some research on what your Chinese hosts may yearn for from your country.
+Gift giving is a big part of the Chinese culture, signifying a token of appreciation for the person you’re meeting.
+It’s worth doing some research on what your Chinese hosts may like to receive from your country.
 It doesn’t need to be expensive, the symbol is what counts.